southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Go ahead, play around, get familiar with the help functionality in the `kubectl` command.
 It's the fastest documentation for `kubectl`, both when taking the exams and for day-to-day use.

+### Kubernetes API Resources

-Kubernetes API resources, another part of the `kubectl` command to understand, can be viewed using the `kubectl api-resources` command.
+Kubernetes API resources, another part of the `kubectl` command you should understand, can be viewed using the `kubectl api-resources` command.

 Listing available API resources:
 ```bash